- Phone+47 55 58 84 47

 - 2018.
 JEPP blog post: Administrative legitimacy and the democratic deficit of the European Union.
 JEPP Online.

 - 2015.
 The Autonomy of National Officials in the European Commission.
 Politics and Policy journal blog.

 - 2015.
 National officials working for the Commission display a surprising amount of independence from their own governments.
 EUROPP - European Politics and Policy.

 - 2013.
 'Making the Grade, Keeping the Gate': The recruitment of member-state diplomats to the European External Action Service (EEAS).
 DSEU Policy Papers.

 - 2015.
 The advance of a European executive order in foreign policy?
 Recruitment practices in the European External Action Service.
-Chapter 5, pages 105-122.
-In:
+18 pages.

-Zuzana Murdoch is currently involved in three main research projects:
+She is currently also involved in three other research projects: